Options of payment are as follows:

 If you have been approved for Vocational Rehabilitation/DWS (ESC)/WIA/Employer or some other third party tuition assistance, your charges will automatically be transferred up to the amount approved upon receipt of the authorization.
 If your authorization letter has been received by the Business Office prior to January 2, 2019 and includes the ability to charge books and/or supplies, you may proceed directly to the college bookstore beginning on January 2, 2019.
 Sponsored students who are authorized to charge books and/or supplies in the bookstore will need to present their WCC student ID at the bookstore cash register to make purchases.
 Otherwise, students will need to bring their sponsorship authorization to the Business Office during regular business hours.
 If you have questions regarding authorization for spring semester, please be sure to contact the appropriate third party agency for verification.

 Students who are unable to pay for their tuition & fees by the deadline and who are enrolled in a minimum of three (3) credit hours or a minimum of $190.00 may decide to set up payments through a third party agency contracted by the college.
 There is a $25.00 fee paid to the agency for their services and there is no interest charged.
 Click here to set up payments on-line through the agency.
+Before beginning the payment plan setup, you will need to have your WCC Student ID available as well as the tuition/fees and book charges for that semester.
+Please view the Tutorial at the bottom of the Nelnet home page as it will guide you through the process step by step.
 A checking or savings account that allows electronic transfer of funds or credit card is required.
 Please note that this is the only payment deferment plan offered by Wilkes Community College.
 If you do not have a bank account, please note this is a requirement for enrollment in the payment plan.
 The Business Office will be happy to offer assistance, if needed; however, please note that requirements for enrollment in the FACTS/Nelnet payment plan are needed prior to coming to the Business Office for assistance.
 Please note that this is not a loan or financial aid—those programs are administered through the WCC Financial Aid Office.
 This payment plan simply divides your total charges for the semester into monthly payments that are electronically transferred from your designated bank account.
 Please read the information on the “Guidelines for Payment Plans” tab in its entirety before deciding whether the payment plan option best fits your needs.
+If you need any assistance in setting up the payment plan, please stop by the Academic Support Center on the third floor of Thompson Hall for help.

 For more information, please contact the Business Office at (336) 838-6519.